Get Started

 How to set up your computer to use MicroBlocks.

-No Setup Needed!
+No Installation Needed!

 You don't need to install anything to run MicroBlocks in a Chrome or Edge browser; just click Run in the navigation bar at the top of the screen.

+This is the easiest solution for teachers.
 Running MicroBlocks in the browser avoids the need to install a conventional application, a process that often requires IT assistance.

 MicroBlocks will run in other browsers, but it can only connect to a board when run in Chrome or Edge on a desktop, laptop, or Chromebook computer (not a mobile device).

-Optional: Save the MicroBlocks Web App
+Optional: Save MicroBlocks as a "Progressive Web App"

 To save the MicroBlocks web app, run MicroBlocks in your browser, then click the install button on the top right of the browser's URL bar: